Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Numerical Methods

 The galaxies we use for this study are from the Cosmic Sands suite of cosmological zoom-in simulations presented in \cite{lower_2022_cosmic_sands}.
-These simulations were selected from dark-matter only runs and re-run with baryons at higher particle counts within the selected halos, thereby creating a high-resolution ``zoom-in" of the halo of interest.
+These simulations were selected from dark matter only runs and re-run with baryons at higher particle counts within the selected halos, thereby creating a high-resolution ``zoom-in" of the halo of interest.
 The Cosmic Sands simulations were preferentially selected as the most massive halos in 32 distinct boxes with volumes of $25$ Mpc each.
 The baryonic mass resolution within the high-resolution region is $2.8\times10^5$ M$_{\odot}$.
 At redshift $z=6$, the halos span a range of masses (gas + stellar + dark matter) from $6\times10^{11}$ to $8\times10^{12}$ M$_{\odot}$.
+We use {\sc caesar} \citep{caesar} to identify the initial dark matter halos and later the galaxies associated with each halo with a 6D (position-velocity phase space) friends of friends finder (6D FOF).
+The spatial linking length for gas and star particles is 0.0056 times the mean interparticle spacing while the velocity linking length is 1 times the local velocity dispersion; gas and star particles that are bound in this way are associated with galaxies, from which the galaxy properties are calculated, which in turn are associated with their parent halos.